-Brzoska said he hasn't decided which country he'll file the lawsuit in, but it would be part of an effort to hold Meta accountable for the false ads that continue to appear despite being reported by users.
+Brzoska said he hasn't decided which country to file the lawsuit in, but it would be one of his efforts to hold Meta accountable for the persistent false advertising that continues to appear despite user reports.

 Meta logo.
 Photo: REUTERS/Dado Ruvic

-Meta representatives said the company will remove fake ads when detected and cooperate with authorities.
+A Meta representative stated that the company will remove fraudulent advertisements upon detection and will cooperate with relevant authorities.

-Brzoska, founder of InPost in Poland, informed Meta about the problem in early July, but Meta has yet to offer a solution.
-Mr. Brzoska and his wife are demanding that Meta stop profiting from content that violates their rights and are demanding a large sum of money in compensation, which the billionaire said will be donated to charity.
+Brzoska, the founder of the Polish company InPost, informed Meta about the issue in early July, but Meta has yet to offer a solution.
+Brzoska and his wife are demanding that Meta stop profiting from content that violates their rights and are seeking substantial compensation.
+The billionaire stated that the money would be donated to charity.

-Meta said it is evaluating the decision and will continue to work with businesses, local agencies and law enforcement to combat fraud.
+Meta stated that it is evaluating the decision and will continue to work with businesses, local authorities, and law enforcement to combat fraud.

 Hong Hanh (according to Reuters)